New Reg comments system ready to launch

 Forums a la mod - or not, as you prefer

-April Fools Exciting news from Vulture Towers - we're overhauling your comments system to make it more accessible and satisfying for you to use.
+April Fool Exciting news from Vulture Towers - we're overhauling your comments system to make it more accessible and satisfying for you to use.

 After an extensive consultation with our valued board of 'tame' commentards - those of you who responded eagerly to our call for comment consultants last year - and weekly all-staff comments discussion sessions, we've decided to make a few tweaks according to what you told us you want.
 Some of our decisions may not be popular, but we'll be keeping a close eye on your responses and if you're not happy, we'll do our best to remedy matters.
 We're here to help!